evykassirer/notes/cs241/class_notes.md

 We can use grammars to specify the syntax of a language.
 For example, a while loop

- 	statement -> WHILE LPAREN test RPARENT LBRACE statements RBRACE
+ 	statement -> WHILE LPAREN test RPAREN LBRACE statements RBRACE

  Parse trees allow us to understand the program.
 We need to know the derivation (parse tree) and error diagnosis.
 The problem of finding the derivation is called parsing.
 How do we use grammar to go from source program to a parse tree?